evilsocket/www.pwnagotchi.ai/content/configuration/_index.md

 1. Start by connecting the micro-USB cable to the **data port** of your Pwnagotchi's RPi0W, then connect the other end of that cable to your computer.
 2. **If your Pwnagotchi has already been booted up at least once before:** after a few seconds, you will see a new Ethernet interface on your host computer.
      - **If you have never booted your Pwnagotchi before:** it will take a few minutes to boot up &/or become visible or responsive. **DO NOT INTERRUPT YOUR PWNAGOTCHI DURING THIS PROCESS.** That extra time it takes to boot the first time you turn your Pwnagotchi on?
 It's because it is generating its RSA keys; if you interrupt this process, the generated keys may be corrupted!
-3. You'll need to configure it with a static IP address:
+3. If you are using a data-cabable cable, you should see a new interface pop up on your host machine.
+You'll need to configure this interface that newly shows up with a static IP address either via `ifconfig` or your host machines Network Manager:
      - IP: `10.0.0.1`
      - Netmask: `255.255.255.0`
      - Gateway: `10.0.0.1`